icsimlai/ais-azdevspace-taskapi/mongodb/README.md

 **Steps:**

-0) Clone the GIT Repo from the "https://github.com/icsimlai/ais-taskapi-aks.git"
+0) Clone the GIT Repo from the "https://github.com/icsimlai/ais-azdevspace-tasksapi.git"
-1) Change directory to “..\GitHub\ais-taskapi-aks\mongodb\dbscripts” and execute the shell script to install Mongo DB as shown below:
+1) Change directory to “..\GitHub\ais-azdevspace-tasksapi\mongodb\dbscripts” and execute the shell script to install Mongo DB as shown below:
 > .\generate.sh

 2) Execute the shell script to configure authentication in Mongo DB as shown below: